-The LAN9217 is a full-featured, single-chip 10/100 Ethernet controller designed for embedded applications where performance, flexibility, ease of integration and system cost control are required.
-The LAN9217 has been specifically designed to provide the highest performance possible for any 16-bit application.
-The LAN9217 is fully IEEE 802.3 10BASE-T and 802.3u 100BASE-TX compliant, and supports HP Auto-MDIX.
+The LAN9218i is a full-featured, single-chip 10/100 Ethernet controller designed for embedded applications where performance, flexibility, ease of integration and system cost control are required.
+The LAN9218i has been specifically architected to provide the highest performance possible for any given architecture.
+The LAN9218i is fully IEEE 802.3 10BASE-T and 802.3u 100BASE-TX compliant, and supports HP Auto-MDIX.

-The LAN9217 includes an integrated Ethernet MAC and PHY with a high-performance SRAM-like slave interface.
-The simple, yet highly functional host bus interface provides a glue-less connection to most common 16-bit microprocessors and microcontrollers as well as 32-bit microprocessors with a 16-bit external bus.
-The LAN9217 includes large transmit and receive data FIFOs to accommodate high latency applications.
-In addition, the LAN9217 memory buffer architecture allows highly efficient use of memory resources by optimizing packet granularity.
+The LAN9218i includes an integrated Ethernet MAC and PHY with a high-performance SRAM-like slave interface.
+The simple, yet highly functional host bus interface provides a glue-less connection to most common 16-bit and 32-bit microprocessors and microcontrollers .
+The LAN9218i includes large transmit and receive data FIFOs with a high-speed host bus interface to accommodate high bandwidth, high latency applications.
+In addition, the LAN9218i memory buffer architecture allows highly efficient use of memory resources by optimizing packet granularity.